jesslr/GettingCleaningData/CodeBook.md

 - 'train/Inertial Signals/body_gyro_x_train.txt': The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

-Notes:
+#### Notes

 - Features are normalized and bounded within [-1,1].
 - Each feature vector is a row on the text file.

-Attribute Information:
+#### Attribute Information

-For each record in the dataset it is provided:
+For each record it is provided (from readme.txt provided with data):

-- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-- Triaxial Angular velocity from the gyroscope.
+* Triaxial Angular velocity from the gyroscope.
-- A 561-feature vector with time and frequency domain variables.
+* A 561-feature vector with time and frequency domain variables.
-- Its activity label.
+* Its activity label.
-- An identifier of the subject who carried out the experiment.
+* An identifier of the subject who carried out the experiment.

+#### Feature vector

 The following is documented in the features_info.txt provided in the zipped data:

-Feature Selection

 The features selected for this database come from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time)